Skip to content

 Finally, you can help feral cat populations by spaying and neutering your own pets and keeping their vaccinations up-to-date.
 Even indoor cats sometimes get lost or escape, and it doesn't take long for them to add to the feral population before returning home!
 By providing appropriate preventive veterinary care for your pets and encouraging your neighbors to do the same, you can help prevent additional population growth and competition for resources in your local feral colony.

-Previous article How to Take a Cat's Temperature
+Previous article How to Travel with a Cat on a Plane

 Leave a comment